bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 $ python3 -m venv venv
 ```

-A virtual environment allows us to download packages for use with this, or any, single project without impacting our work in other Python projects on our computer or our remote server.
-If you are programming a lot in Python you will need to get into the habit of entering the following command any time you start working on a particular project.
+A virtual environment allows us to download packages for use with this, or any, single project without impacting our work in other Python projects on our computer or remote server.
+If you are programming a lot in Python you will need to get into the habit of entering the following command any time you start working on a particular project:

 ```
 $ source venv/bin/activate
 ```

-If this command worked, your command line will now look like this:
+If this command worked, your commandline will now look like this:

 ```
 (venv) $ ___